jneb802/More-Ore-Deposits/More Ore Deposits/Package/README.md

 Prefab name: MineRock_blackmetal
 - Biomes: Plains
-- Tool tier requirement: 3 (Blackmetal Pickaxe)
+- Tool tier requirement: 2 (Iron Pickaxe)
 - Spawn per zone: 0 - 2
 - Drops: 2 - 3 blackmetal_scraps

 ## Known issues
-1. Not currently comptible with SmoothBrain's Mining skill mod.
+1. Not currently compatible with SmoothBrain's Mining skill mod.
 I would like to make them compatible but struggled to get the code working.
 2. The hover text for the ores has square brackets around it.

 ## Support & Feedback
 Please give me feedback if you have any thoughts about the mods!
 Whether it's balance, models / textures, or just more ideas, I'd love to hear your input.
 If you have any issues you can also ask.
 You can find my in the OdinPlus discord.

+## Credit & thanks
+I'd like to thank CookieMilk, Searica, Margmus, and Horem for their guidance and help in making this mod.
+I am amazed by the kindness and willingness to help that is present in the Valheim mod developer community.
+If your someone who aspires to develop mods and is willing to put in the effort I'm sure you will receive the same treatment.
+Give it a shot!

 Github link: https://github.com/jneb802/More-Ore-Deposits